Effective knee healing after a fall involves rest, ice, compression, elevation, and targeted physical therapy to restore function and reduce pain.

 Initial Steps: Immediate Care After Knee Trauma

 - Rest: Avoid putting weight on your injured knee as much as possible during the first 24-72 hours.
-This prevents further damage.
+This helps prevent further irritation and may reduce the chance of worsening a minor injury.

 - Ice: Apply an ice pack wrapped in cloth for 15-20 minutes every 2-3 hours to reduce swelling and numb pain.

 These steps are crucial for limiting inflammation and setting the stage for healing.
-Avoid heat application during this acute phase as it can worsen swelling.
+Avoid heat application during this acute phase because it can worsen swelling in the first couple of days after injury.

 Pain Management Options

-Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen help reduce both inflammation and pain effectively.
-They should be taken according to label instructions and only if there are no contraindications like stomach ulcers or kidney issues.
+Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen can help reduce both inflammation and pain.
+They should be taken according to label instructions and only if there are no contraindications such as a history of stomach ulcers, gastrointestinal bleeding, kidney disease, or other reasons your clinician has told you to avoid them.

-If pain is severe or persists beyond several days despite these measures, medical assessment is necessary to rule out serious injury.
+If pain is severe, the knee looks deformed, you cannot bear weight, or symptoms persist beyond several days despite these measures, medical assessment is necessary to rule out a more serious injury.

 Identifying Specific Knee Injuries After a Fall